List of Tom Sawyer characters: Becky Thatcher

 Rebecca "Becky" Thatcher is Judge Thatcher's daughter, known for being Tom's girlfriend.
 Her long blonde hair is always worn in braids.
 She wins Tom's love from the first moment he sees her.
 When she first encounters Tom, she gives him a purple pansy to show her love.
 She soon becomes engaged to him by swearing to love only him and sealing their engagement with a kiss.
 When he mentions that he used to be with Amy Lawrence, Becky believes that he still loves Amy and gets angry at him.
 After Becky accidentally tears a page in the teacher's anatomy book, Tom claims responsibility and takes the punishment she would have received, winning her affections again.
 The two become lost in a cave for several days after wandering away from a school picnic, but Tom eventually finds a way out and they soon return to full health.

 In Huckleberry Finn she is also referred to as "Bessie", perhaps Huck's mistake, as he does not know her well.
 Becky was based on Laura Hawkins, an actual friend of Samuel Clemens.

 Widow Douglas

 This wealthy middle-aged woman who extends her kindness to all the Lord's creatures, especially to those whom no one else will welcome.
 She takes Huckleberry Finn into her home, but her efforts to civilize him are frustrated.

 Miss Watson

 Miss Watson lives with her sister, the Widow Douglas, and is much more aggressive in trying to reform Huckleberry Finn.
 She is legal owner of Jim, and treats him harshly.
 She could realize a substantial profit in selling him to a New Orleans slave trader.
 For Jim it would mean a hard future and separation from his family.
 The Widow advises against it.
 Jim runs off before hearing her final decision.

+It is revealed during Huck and Jim's time away she had died and freed Jim in her will.